-Legacy software systems no longer make sense for life sciences businesses, especially those in Pharmaceutical manufacturing.
+Legacy software systems no longer make sense for life sciences businesses, especially growing organizations in the pharmaceutical manufacturing industry.

 The problem is that complexity, regulation, and competition have changed how pharmaceutical and life sciences firms must do business.
-Today, life sciences firms need the power and features of industry-standard enterprise resource planning software such as SAP Business ByDesign.
+Today, life sciences firms need the power and features of industry-standard enterprise resource planning software such as SAP Business ByDesign and SAP S/4HANA Cloud, Public Edition.
 When that is lacking, situations arise like what happened recently at Public Health England.

 Because Public Health England didn’t have the right backend systems in place, during the COVID-19 pandemic the organization partially relied on outdated Excel spreadsheets for COVID-19 test tracking.
 By using old technology, the organization lost nearly 16,000 COVID-19 test results.